Curbside Shopping That Saves So Much Time. Shopping Smart

 - First 4 curbside and deliveries waived of fees

 Target is already one of my favorite stores and when they introduced this new service oh man life got so much better!!
-You can order just about anything from the Target Drive Up service.
+You can order just about anything from the Target Curbside service.
 Their app is incredible and will show you just what each store has in stock.
-You can even search a specific store.
-I was getting some long sleeve shirts for #techkidalex and instead of going to 5 different Targets to look for the sizes I just used the app and did drive up for as many as I could at one Target and then another two for the other colors.
+You can even search for a specific store.
+I was getting some long sleeve shirts for #techkidalex and instead of going to 5 different Targets to look for the sizes I just used the app and did curbside for as many as I could at one Target and then another two for the other colors.
 It was so convenient.
 It is so convenient for baby items too, from formula to play mats, Target has everything #technobaby needs.
 The best part is that it is ready within 2 hours!!
-Yes 2 hours and so many times so much quicker.
+Yes, 2 hours and so many times so much quicker.
 This morning I placed an order after I dropped off #techkidalex at school and within 30 minutes it was ready.
 That was barely more than it took to drive to Target!
-They have designated spots in front of the store for the Drive Up and if you have GPS enabled for the app it knows when you are there and checks you in.
+They have designated spots in front of the store for the Curbside and if you have GPS enabled for the app it knows when you are there and checks you in.
 You give the app the color and type of car so they can identify you faster.
-Target has a great tutorial of how Drive Up works and what you need.
+Target has a great tutorial of how Drive-Up works and what you need.

 - Clothes, toys, household anything you can find at Target except fresh produce and groceries